Mauler125/r5sdk/docs/installation/install.md

 Create a Directory for your files.
 It should be in a place with at least 45GB free.
 You can now move your apex build to this folder.
 Make sure to keep an unmodified backup just in case.

 ### 3. Build files
 Next you should obtain the r5_detours binaries you can do that through the linked repo or by building it yourself.
 See: [Building the binaries yourself.](#building-the-binaries-yourself) Once you have obtained `r5detours.dll` `dedicated.dll` and `launcher.exe` copy them to the root of your install folder.
 Your install directory should look as follows.
-Some files are ommited for brevity.
-See [Full Directory Tree.](../installation/tree)
+Some files have been ommited for brevity.
+See [Full Directory Tree](../installation/tree) if you are confused.
 ```
 ├───audio
 ├───paks